dustinpfister/blog_posts/_posts/js-javascript-example-tool-source-layer-2d.md

 This example is also a kind of exercise for what it is that I intend to get into next month when it comes to the subject of writing desktop like software, and basic tools using javaScript and various web language tools.
 I have been putting off getting into election.js long enough I think and from what I have been gathering that is a great tool for working out such things when it comes to having the property binaries in a single package so that it is assured that everything that is needed will be in a single package.
 Anyway I do not want to write about it to much here as that is something that is off topic for this [collection of JavaScript posts](/categories/js/) in which I am typicality doing everything from the ground up.

 Although I might not use this art program that much, I ma use a great deal of what I worked out here might be used in additional future projects actually beyond that other javaScript example prototype that I just mentioned.
 I do have an idea rattling around for yet another javaScript art program but I am thinking  that it will be a [threejs example](/2021/02/19/threejs-examples/) actually rather than a vanilla javaScript example like with this post.
+In fact that is the main reason why I called this example tool-source-layer-2d as I think that I would also like to have something like this only it will also work with [dae files](/2021/04/30/threejs-dae-collada-loader/).
+The dae file standard is the default standard that is used with [blender](https://en.wikipedia.org/wiki/Blender_%28software%29), which is of course a popular 3d modeling program.